- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to note that while RAID configurations can provide protection against certain types of data loss, they are not foolproof.
 Other factors such as human error, malware attacks, or natural disasters can still cause data loss in NAS devices.
 Therefore, it is recommended to have regular backups and implement additional data protection measures to minimize the risk of data loss.

-Although NAS Black Armor STCU4000200 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Black Armor STCU4000200 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -